Vishalrewaskar/Python-Bootcamp/README.md

 ### ✅ Day 2 Recap: 13 juune

 **📌 Focus Area:**
 - No new concepts were covered today.
-- Focused on the **Python Basics Assignment** provided by Krish Sir (20 questions).
+- Still going through the **Python Basics Assignment** by Krish Sir
-- Questions **4 to 7** felt a bit challenging — currently working on solving them.
+- Currently working on **questions 4 to 7**, which are a bit tricky
+- Uploaded the **Conditional Flow Notebook** after watching the tutorials

 More updates coming soon... 🔄